rcus/htmltable/README.md

 Use with Anax
 -------------
 ###Install
-Add [rcus/htmltable](https://packagist.org/packages/rcus/htmltable) to your composer.json file like with `require`.
+Add [rcus/htmltable](https://packagist.org/packages/rcus/htmltable) to your composer.json file with `require`.

     "require": {
         "rcus/htmltable": "dev-master"